Eines-Informatiques-Avancades/Project_2025/README.md

 - `binning`: performs data sampling of the results of the Van der Waals gas molecular dynamics simulation from a given text file outputted by `vdw_gas`.

+Edit the `input_parameters.in` file before running the simulation to set the system parameters.
+There's no need to recompile the program once this file is edited, as it is read at runtime.

-The user might want to execute the different parts of the program sequentally.
+The user might want to execute the different parts of the serial program sequentally.
 In order to ease and automatize this process, the `run.sh` shell script is included.
 This will log the program's execution and move the output files into a separate folder.

-Edit the `input_parameters.in` file before running the simulation to set the system parameters.
-There's no need to recompile the program once this file is edited, as it is read at runtime.
+The Makefile inside the `parallel/` folder also includes rules to compile and run the code in the cerqt2 computing cluster.
+In case one wishes to run the code in said cluster, it should be compiled in it too, so that the produced binary is optimized for its hardware.

+`make cluster-compile` will send a job to compile the parallel version of the code in cerqt2.

+`make cluster-run-` followed by either 1, 2, 4, 8, 16, 32 or 40 will execute the
+simulation using the number of cores corresponding to that number. `make cluster-run-all` will send one job for each of those numbers so that the user can compare the performance of the code with different numbers of processors.

 ## Plotting the results